emagiz/emdocs/mds/microlearning/crashcourse-platform-design-creating-a-message-definition.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--changing-the-message-definition-root-icon.png"></p>

-After clicking on the root icon you can choose the entity that should be the root of your message defintion.
+After clicking on the root icon you can choose the entity that should be the root of your message definition.
-Click on this entity and eMagiz will give a pop-up with a warning that you are changing the root entity of a message defintion.
+Click on this entity and eMagiz will give a pop-up with a warning that you are changing the root entity of a message definition.
-This warning gives you a headsup that all your progress of the message in the right side will be lost.
+This warning gives you a heads up that all your progress of the message on the right side will be lost.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--changing-the-message-definition-root-warning.png"></p>

 You have two options.
 If you agree this will be the root of your message definition press Change root.
-If you made a mistake and want to start over again completly press Cancel.
+If you made a mistake and want to start over again completely press Cancel.
 When change root is chosen the message definition will only exist of the selected entity with all the attributes.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--a-new-message-definition-after-changing-root.png"></p>

-The next step is to add the other entities to build up your structure of your message definition.
+The next step is to add the other entities to build up the structure of your message definition.
 Press the canvas icon to add new entities to your message definition.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--changing-the-message-definition-canvas-icon.png"></p>

 After clicking on this icon when you go to the canvas the other entities can be selected.

-When you are satified of your structure of your message definition you can make attributes optional.
+When you are satisfied with the structure of your message definition you can make attributes optional.
 This can be done by using the toggle when you hover over the attribute in your message definition.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-design-creating-a-messagedefinition--making-a-attribute-optional.png"></p>